technomancy/leiningen/README.md

   any of their dependencies by using the `:exclusions` key.
 See `lein help sample` for details.

+**Q:** Why doesn't `deps` task populate the `lib` directory in version 2?
+**A:** The only reason version 1 copied the jars around in the first place was to support existing tooling that needed a cheap way to calculate a project's classpath.
+Now that Leiningen has a mature plugin ecosystem, this is no longer needed; jars can be referenced directly out of the `~/.m2/repository` directory.
+If you need to see a listing of all the dependencies that will be used and their versions, use `lein deps :tree`.

 **Q:** What does `java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V` mean?
 **A:** It means you have some code that was AOT (ahead-of-time) compiled with a different version of Clojure than the one you're